-Typical noise sources at ANC include maintenance operations such as lawn mowers and other maintenance vehicles, and intermittent noises from funeral services such as artillery volleys, bugles, and military bands.
-Outside noises encroaching on the cemetery include vehicular traffic on nearby roadways, and aircraft traffic - both civilian and military - associated with Ronald Reagan-Washington National Airport, the Pentagon, and other nearby military installations.
+Typical noise sources at ANC include lawn mowers and other maintenance vehicles, as well as intermittent noises from funeral services, such as artillery volleys, bugles, and military bands.
+Outside noises encroaching on the cemetery include vehicular traffic on nearby roadways, and aircraft traffic (both civilian and military) associated with Ronald Reagan-Washington National Airport, the Pentagon, and other nearby military installations.

-The Noise Control Ordinance of Arlington County, Virginia establishes a noise control program for the purpose of promoting health, safety, and welfare and to foster the comfort of its inhabitants.
+The Noise Control Ordinance of Arlington County, Virginia established a noise control program for the purpose of promoting health, safety, and welfare and to foster the comfort of Arlington County inhabitants.
 The local regulation limits construction noise levels to 90 decibels (dBA) for certain land uses during daytime hours.
-Adherence to this ordinance is part of ANC's management policies and construction activity would not exceed 90 dBA.
+ANC's management policies adhere to this ordinance, and construction activity for the proposed action will not exceed 90 dBA.
 Construction activity associated with the proposed action may cause temporary, intermittent fluctuations in noise levels.
-Noise levels from the proposed action, however, would be lower than other ongoing noises in and around ANC such as lawn maintenance equipment and air traffic.
-During the disassembly phase of the project, reasonable measures would be taken to minimize noise impacts and disturbance from construction-related activities.
-No long-term or significant noise impact would result from the proposed action.
+However, noise levels from the proposed action, however, would be lower than other ongoing noises in and around ANC, such as lawn maintenance equipment and air traffic.
+During the disassembly phase of the project, reasonable measures will be taken to minimize noise impacts and disturbance from construction-related activities.
+No long-term or significant noise impact will result from the proposed action.